hotaru-py/Starboard/README.md

-# Frontend for SIH 2024 - Team Evergreen
+# Starboard - SIH 2024 by Team Evergreen

-Created using React+Vite, stylized using TailwindCSS.
+## Details

+PS 1658 - Development of a versatile and fast algorithm for the optimal ship routing

+### Tech Stack
+- React + Vite, stylized with TailwindCSS
+- Python